-- A. The Agency shall report all project income generated under this Agreement for the purposes specified in this Agreement or generated through the project(s) funded under this Agreement.
-Income that is not used to continue or benefit such project(s) shall revert to the CDBG Fund for reallocation by the City.
-The City shall determine whether income is being used to continue or benefit a project or projects authorized by this Agreement.
-If the City should authorize the Agency to expend the project income, the Agency will comply with all provisions of this Agreement in expending such project income. - B. The City makes no commitment to future support and assumes no obligation for future support of the activities contracted herein, except as expressly set forth in this Agreement. - C. Should anticipated sources of revenue become unavailable to the City for use in the CDBG Program, the City shall immediately notify the Agency in writing and the City will be released from all contracted liability for that portion of the Agreement covered by funds not yet received by the City.
+- A. The Agency shall report all program income generated under this Agreement for the purposes specified in this Agreement or generated through the program(s) funded under this Agreement and will provide the City with the intended use of such funds.
+Income that is not used to continue or benefit the program(s) funded under this Agreement shall be returned to the City immediately and revert to the CDBG Fund for reallocation by the City. - B. The City makes no commitment to future support and assumes no obligation for future support of the activities contracted herein beyond the contract date, except as expressly set forth in this Agreement. - C. Should anticipated sources of revenue become unavailable to the City for use in the CDBG Program, the City shall immediately notify the Agency in writing and the City will be released from all contracted liability for that portion of the Agreement covered by funds not yet received by the City. - 9.
+Amendments.

-9. Amendments.